german92/iExperience.github.io/slides/2B/arrays_hashes_symbols.md

 ---

-## Symbols are a simple data type in Ruby that uses less
-## memory than Strings.
-We use them as keys for Hashes primarily,
-## but you will see other use cases as well.
+Symbols are a simple data type in Ruby that uses less memory than Strings.
+We use them as keys for Hashes primarily, but you will see other use cases as well.

 ---

-# New Type: Symbols
+## Symbols
-## Used as Keys for a Hash
+### Used as Keys for a Hash

 ```ruby
 >> :hello